NamesMT/starter-monorepo/INIT_PROMPT.md

     * If you kept the demo `frontend`, this is strictly automatically `true`.
   * **When to Specify/Ask:** This setting is only relevant if you have removed the demo `frontend` (chosen `frontend` or `both`).
   * **Effect:**
-    * If `false`: Roo will remove frontend-specific configurations like the root `uno.config.ts` and related ESLint settings/plugins.
+    * If `false`: Agent will remove frontend-specific configurations like the root `uno.config.ts` and related ESLint settings/plugins.

 ```text
 # TARGET_HAVE_FRONTEND="<true-or-false>"